ateeqdev/web3_of_the_day/README.md

 # Proof of Passion (Blockchain)

+Journal of my learning progress in blockchain

+**June 8 update**: I am full time working on blockchain (yayy!) and may not find time to update this repo
+Learning & publishing helped me keep disciplined and pushed me to learn every day

+#### June 8 (day 117): Created a tiny tiny metaverse

+Created a tiny metaverse with only 12 nfts.
+Check it [here](https://ateeqdev.github.io/metaversev0.1/)

 ## April 30 (day 116): Achieved a milestone on April 28, celebrating by taking a few days off

-Journal of my learning progress in blockchain

 #### April 27, 2022 (Day 113): UniSwap Algorithm